Former Trump Campaign Adviser Was More Than A Coffee Boy, Fiancee Says

 "Yes.
 That's my understanding."

-She also says it will be "easy to prove" how significant Papadopoulos' role was, because "all of his communication, professional communication with other people with the campaign [was] via email."
+She also says it will be "easy to prove" how significant Papadopoulos' role was, because "all of his communication, professional communication with other people with the campaign, [was] via email."

-Once Papadopoulos is sentenced for lying to the FBI, Mangiante says he will finally be able to tell his side of the story.
+Once Papadopoulos is sentenced for lying to the FBI, Mangiante says, he will finally be able to tell his side of the story.
 "After sentencing, he will definitely talk," she says.
 "And he will say everything I can't say."

 In the meantime, she is spending time with Papadopoulos in his hometown of Chicago.